NewsLocal News

 "I never saw my life as anything other than a mom," she said.
 "They want me to work on my depression to get them back, but not having my kids is just not helping that."

-The mother of three said her children were removed from her home, as she struggled with postpartum depression and wasn't keeping the house in order.
+The mother of three said DHS removed her children from her home as she struggled with postpartum depression and wasn't keeping the house in order.

 STEF AND PARENT

-She was told it was only for a few days, until she cleaned the home, but said she didn't hear from anyone with the department for two weeks.
+She was told it was only for a few days until she cleaned the home, but she said she hadn't heard from anyone in the department for two weeks.

-In that time, the mother tells 2 News her case has been passed off to three different case workers.
+In that time, the mother told 2 News her case passed to three different case workers.

 “The first caseworker I had was great at communicating, texted me all the time, but then the further it progressed down to different people, the less communication I got.”

-With that, 2 News' Stef Manchen searched for a different approach for this mother and other parents to get some answers.
+With that, we searched for a different approach for this mother and other parents to get some answers.

-After combing through other local child advocacy group's websites, we found resources with broken links and the links that did work brought us back to DHS's website.
+After combing through the websites of other local child advocacy groups, we found resources with broken links, and the links that did work brought us back to DHS's website.

-In an effort to get some answers, we walked in to DHS's north Tulsa location.
+To get some answers, we walked into DHS's north Tulsa location.

-They said all interview inquiries must go through their media phone number, and didn't have anyone in house to speak.
+They said all interview inquiries must go through their media phone number, and they didn't have anyone in-house to speak.

-As for this mother, she is left with little intervention, and been told she will be without her children for up to six months.
+As for this mother, she is left with little intervention and has been told she will be without her children for up to six months.

 Stay in touch with us anytime, anywhere --